 If the Client dies, the account will continue to be bound by the Client’s Estate until terminated by the Bank giving notice to appointed representative of the Estate, or the appointed representative of the Estate providing written notice to the Bank.
 In the event of the Client’s death the Bank will require the authorised representative of the Estate to provide appropriate evidence to confirm the Client’s death, by way of a death certificate.
 Once the Bank has received the grant of representation in respect of the Client’s Estate, (or such other formal appointment, as applicable in the Client’s jurisdiction of residence), the Bank will act in accordance with the personal instructions of the authorised representative where the law or regulatory requirements allow.
 No assets can be transferred or sold until any re-registration process is completed with any fees, charges and expenses owed to the Bank, settled.

-If the Client’ Estate is too small to warrant a grant of representation, the Bank in its discretion may pay the balance on the Client’s personal instructions.
+If the Client’ Estate is too small to warrant a grant of representation, the Bank in its discretion may pay the balance on the (provided such instructions are provided to the Bank before the Client becomes deceased), or on the instructions of such persons who provide satisfactory evidence that they represent the Client or otherwise are the beneficiaries of the Client’s Estate.
 This is conditional that the Bank receives a signed agreement from them to reimburse the Bank for any loss suffered as a result.

 In spite of any conditions in this Agreement, if the Agreement is not terminated within two years of the date of the Client’s death, the Bank may, where regulatory requirements allow, take such action as the Bank deems appropriate to close the Client’s account.
 The Client’s appointed representative will be liable for all reasonable costs associated with the Bank taking this action, except to the extent that costs arise because of the Bank’s negligence, wilful default or fraud.